 Presents the theory and skills relating to Wide Area Networks (WANs).
-Connecting multiple networks to create a large network environment is emphasized.
-Hardware design, equipment configuration, and support issues are addressed as well as Internet connectivity using TCP/IP.
-This course builds on CIS 122 with practical experience gained on WAN communication devices.
+Connecting multiple Wide Area Networks to create a large network environment is emphasized.
+Advanced TCP/IP configuration and implementation are major topics.
+Cisco IOS commands, router configuration and support issues are studied extensively in the lab.
+This course builds on CIS 122 with practical experience gained on Cisco routers and other communication devices.